frontendstudygroup/blog/content/blog/feb-10-let-your-code-fly-high/index.md

 In the part 1 of this workshop series you will learn to setup a fullstack web application that runs locally on your machine.

+## Sunitha Patel

+Sunitha Patel is a software engineer with over 15 years of experience in full stack development with C#, Angular and Azure, currently working with Ruby on Rails at Shopify.

 [Registration Link](https://us02web.zoom.us/webinar/register/WN_zPKlek8YQzGlCVVap8mUsw)